Future Dates to be announced

-Day 2: Tel Aviv, Jaffa by Segway
+Day 2: Tel Aviv, Jaffa by Cycling

-Proceed to Neve Tsedek (Oasis of Justice), Tel Aviv’s first neighborhood outside of Jaffa.
-The architecture of Neve Tzedek is definitely one of the highlights in the area, including beautiful old houses restored to grandeur by modern architects and designers.
-We’ll continue on to Rothschild Blvd. where there are over 5000 Bauhaus buildings, the largest number in any one city in the world.
+Begin the day with some cycling around Tel Aviv.
+Passing through Jaffa’s recently renovated Turkish governor’s offices (the Seraya Building).
+Proceed to Neve Tzedek (Oasis of Justice), Tel Aviv’s first neighborhood outside of Jaffa.
+The architecture of Neve Tzedek is a highlight in the area, including beautiful old houses restored to grandeur by modern architects and designers.
+We’ll continue to Rothschild Blvd. where there are over 5000 Bauhaus buildings, the largest number in any one city in the world.
 UNESCO has recognized this district as a “World Heritage Site.”

-Drive to ancient Caesarea – an enchanted place that contrasts unique architecture against the blue of the sea.
+Today we will drive to ancient Caesarea – an enchanted place that contrasts unique architecture against the blue of the sea.
 This is King Herod’s masterpiece, in which he fulfilled his dream and built a magnificent Roman city that was the largest city in Israel.

 As we drive east toward the Western Galilee, get ready for a spectacular overlook and hike near the Rainbow Cave Arch.
 The ceiling of the cave collapsed millennia ago, leaving only an arch.
 The arch provides one of the most beautiful views in all of Israel.
 From here you can see the sparkling Mediterranean Sea to the west, and the entire Galilee to the east.